vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

    desired Outlook Calendar with the user's production database.

-   If the user has any past, present, or future events on their Leansoft calendar before syncing their Outlook calendar, Outlook will treat the events pulled from Odoo's calendar during the sync as new events, causing an email notification to be sent from Outlook to all the event attendees.
+   If the user has any past, present, or future events on their Leansoft calendar before syncing their Outlook calendar, Outlook will treat the events pulled from Leansoft's calendar during the sync as new events, causing an email notification to be sent from Outlook to all the event attendees.

-   To avoid unwanted emails being sent to all past, present, and future event attendees, the user must add the events from the Leansoft calendar to the Outlook calendar before the first ever sync, delete the events from Odoo, and then start the sync.
+   To avoid unwanted emails being sent to all past, present, and future event attendees, the user must add the events from the Leansoft calendar to the Outlook calendar before the first ever sync, delete the events from Leansoft, and then start the sync.

    Even after synchronizing the Leansoft Calendar with the Outlook calendar, Outlook will still send a notification to all event participants every time an event is edited (created, deleted, unarchived, or event date/time changed), with no exceptions.
-This is a limitation that cannot be fixed from Odoo's side.
+This is a limitation that cannot be fixed from Leansoft's side.

    After one user syncs their Outlook calendar to the Leansoft database, unwanted email notifications are unavoidable because the first synchronized user's events will be in the Leansoft Calendar.
 If